Romania: Members of USR party submit notice of unconstitutionality, delaying promulgation of draft whistleblowing law

-Members of the Save Romania Union ('USR'), a parliamentary party within the Parliament of Romania, submitted, on 6 July 2022, a notice of unconstitutionality to the Constitutional Court of Romania in relation to the recently adopted Draft Law on the Protection of Whistleblowers in the Public Interest.
-In particular, the USR indicated that the law contravenes the Directive on the Protection of Persons who Report Breaches of Union Law (Directive (EU) 2019/1937) ('the Whistleblowing Directive'), as it offers a reduced level of protection to whistleblowers.
-Furthermore, the USR highlighted that the law lacked clarity and that, owing to the law's formulation, the protection currently afforded by Law No. 571/2004 on the Protection of Personnel from Public Authorities, Public Institutions and Other Units that Report Violations of the Law would be diminished.
+Members of the Save Romania Union ('USR'), a parliamentary party within the Parliament of Romania, submitted, on 6 July 2022, a notice of unconstitutionality to the Constitutional Court of Romania in relation to the recently adopted draft Law on the Protection of Whistleblowers in the Public Interest.
+In particular, the USR indicated that the draft law contravenes the Directive on the Protection of Persons who Report Breaches of Union Law (Directive (EU) 2019/1937) ('the Whistleblowing Directive'), as it offers a reduced level of protection to whistleblowers.
+Furthermore, the USR highlighted that the draft law lacked clarity and that, owing to the draft law's formulation, the protection currently afforded by Law No. 571/2004 on the Protection of Personnel from Public Authorities, Public Institutions and Other Units that Report Violations of the Law would be diminished.

 UPDATE (18 July 2022)